andredelft/typora-tailwind-theme/tailwind.md

 ## Syntax highlighting

-We already showed some examples of codeblocks `html` and `js`.
+We already showed some examples of codeblocks in `html` and `js`.
 Here are some other popular formats, to demo the syntax highlighting:

 ### CSS